-- 7.4.1 The positions of the players are numbered as follows: - 7.4.1.1 The three players along the net are front-row players and occupy positions 4 (front-left), 3 (front-centre) and 2 (front-right). - 7.4.1.2 The other three are back-row players occupying positions 5 (back-left), 6 (back-centre) and 1 (back-right). - 7.4.2 Relative positions between players: - 7.4.2.1 Each back-row player must be positioned further back from the centre line than the corresponding front-row player. - 7.4.2.2 The front-row players and the back-row players, respectively, must be positioned laterally in the order indicated in Rule 7.4.1. - 7.4.3 The positions of players are determined and controlled according to the positions of their feet contacting the ground as follows (Diagram 4): - 7.4.3.1 each front-row player must have at least a part of his/her foot closer to the centre line than the feet of the corresponding back-row player; - 7.4.3.2 each right (left) side player must have at least a part of his/her foot closer to the right (left) sideline than the feet of the centre player in that row. - 7.4.4 After the service hit, the players may move around and occupy any position on their court and the free zone.
+- 7.4.1 The positions of the players are numbered as follows: - 7.4.1.1 The three players along the net are front-row players and occupy positions 4 (front-left), 3 (front-centre) and 2 (front-right).

+- 7.4.1.2 The other three are back-row players occupying positions 5 (back-left), 6 (back-centre) and 1 (back-right). - 7.4.2 Relative positions between players: - 7.4.2.1 Each back-row player must be positioned further back from the centre line than the corresponding front-row player. - 7.4.2.2 The front-row players and the back-row players, respectively, must be positioned laterally in the order indicated in Rule 7.4.1. - 7.4.3 The positions of players are determined and controlled according to the positions of their feet contacting the ground (the last contact with the floor fixes the player's position), as follows (Diagram 4): - 7.4.3.1 each back-row player must be level with or have at least a part of one foot further from the centre line than the front foot of the corresponding front-row player. - 7.4.3.2 each right (left) side player must be level with or have at least a part of one foot closer to the right (left) side line than the feet further from the right (left) side line of the other players in that row. - 7.4.4 After the service hit, the players may move around and occupy any position on their court and the free zone.